api-walker/encrypted_fs/README.md

     $ encrypted_fs /mountpoint /mirror_directory  [password]

-Note: If no password is entered, then you will be prompted to enter one.
+Note: If no password is entered, then you will be prompted.

 ## Security
 - All encryption is done in RAM, so sensitive data will never be written to the disk without being encrypted (if enabled).